-According to this test, a worker gets labeled a “computer professional” if he/she satisfies the job duties test, and:
+According to this test, workers get labeled a “computer professional” if they satisfy the job duties test, and:

-- makes above a certain hourly basis or rate, or
+- make above a certain hourly basis or rate, or

 - if paid a salary, makes above a certain annual salary basis or threshold.

 State laws say that workers are computer professionals if they make at least $50.00 per hour.
 If paid a salary, employees are computer professionals if they make at least $104,149.81 a year (or $8,679.16 a month).2